openmodels/MimiPAGE2020.jl/docs/src/gettingstarted.md

 # Getting Started

-This guide will briefly explain how to install Julia and Mimi PAGE 2020.
+This guide will briefly explain how to install Julia and Mimi PAGE ICE.

 ## Installing Julia